Ella Bramwell/WRBB Sports

 Just two minutes into the half, Northeastern was able to pass the ball up the field, earning a corner kick.
 Junior midfielder Morris Matthews took the kick, setting up sophomore defender Mathias Hille to head the ball right at the top center of the net.

-Sophomore Neil Devnani brought it down and was able to pass to graduate student Harry Sankey who was in the bottom left corner of the penalty box.
-He brought it in, passing it to Matthews who scored to make the game 5-0..
+Only four minutes later, Northeastern widened the score even further.
+Devnani brought the ball down low and was able to pass to graduate student Harry Sankey, who was in the bottom left corner of the penalty box.
+He brought it into the middle, passing it to Matthews who scored to make the game 5-0..

 Delaware’s biggest challenge throughout the game was their slow decision making.
 On a number of occasions, the Hens decided to pass the ball back to their defense when there was an open pocket in front of them.